MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

 ## <span id="Debugging"></span><span id="debugging"></span><span id="DEBUGGING"></span>JavaScript Debugging

 This section describes how to use the script debugging capabilities of the debugger.
-The debugger has integrated support for debugging JavaScript scripts using the **.scriptdebug** command.
+The debugger has integrated support for debugging JavaScript scripts using the [.scriptdebug (Debug JavaScript)](-scriptdebug--debug-javascript-.md) command.

 >[!NOTE]
 > To use JavaScript Debugging with WinDbg Preview, run the debugger as Administrator.